 - A. Court appointed counsel shall be compensated for all reasonable and appropriate services rendered in representing the accused.
 Compensation shall be reasonable for time and effort expended and will be in accordance with a fee schedule adopted and approved by a majority of the judges hearing criminal cases in the county. - B. Payment Process: No payment of attorney's fees will be made other than in accordance with the rules set forth below. - i.
 An appointed attorney shall fill out and submit a fee voucher to the court for services rendered. - ii.
-The attorney fee voucher must be submitted within seven days of disposition of case with any supplemental documentation to be attached for fees exceeding the schedule. - iii.
 The trial judge presiding over the proceedings shall review the request for compensation and either approve or disapprove of the amount requested. - 1.
-If a judge disapproves a request for compensation, the judge shall make written findings, stating the amount of payment that the judge approves and each reason for approving an amount different from the requested amount.

-2. An attorney whose request for payment is disapproved or is not otherwise acted on by the 60th day after the date the request for payment is submitted may appeal the disapproval or failure to act by filing a motion with the presiding judge of this administrative judicial region.
+If a judge disapproves a request for compensation, the judge shall make written findings, stating the amount of payment that the judge approves and each reason for approving an amount different from the requested amount. - 2.
+An attorney whose request for payment is disapproved or is not otherwise acted on by the 21st day after the date the request for payment is submitted may appeal the disapproval or failure to act by filing a motion with the presiding judge of this administrative judicial region.